sitecorelabs/xmcloud-foundation-head-dev/README.md

-# XM Cloud Next.js Starter Kit
+# XM Cloud Next.js and SPA Starter Kits
 This repository contains the Next.js Starter Kit for Sitecore XM Cloud Development.
 It is intended to get developers up and running quickly with a new Next.js project that is integrated with Sitecore XM Cloud.
+The repository also contains the Angular SPA + Node Proxy starter kit which at the moment is considered experimental.

 ## GitHub Template
 This Github repository is a template that can be used to create your own repository.
 To get started, click the `Use this template` button at the top of the repository.